valkey-io/valkey-doc/docs/manual/client-side-caching.md

 Sometimes, depending on the exact application we are modeling, this isn't a big deal, so the client will just use a fixed maximum "time to live" for the cached information.
 Once a given amount of time has elapsed, the information will no longer be considered valid.
-More complex patterns, when using Redis, leverage the Pub/Sub system in order to send invalidation messages to listening clients.
+More complex patterns, when using Valkey, leverage the Pub/Sub system in order to send invalidation messages to listening clients.
 This can be made to work but is tricky and costly from the point of view of the bandwidth used, because often such patterns involve